This page refers to the steps involved in establishing a new Tennessee license plate.

 - Template for license plate

-- Template for names collected
+- Template for names collected for the initial order

-- General information
+- General process information

 - The organization has until close of business on June 30 of the following year to complete the following

 - Collect names and addresses for the initial plate order

 - Assign plate numbers to the names collected

 - Mail all of the above with a check payable to the Department to: Department of Revenue, Vehicle Services Division, 500 Deaderick Street, 7th Floor, Nashville, TN 37242.

 NOTE: If an organization cannot collect the names and money required for the initial order in this amount of time, it must request an extension through the current legislative session before the June 30 deadline.
 The organization is responsible for contacting the legislator who initiated the bill to request the extension, which must be approved by the legislature.

 - Once payment, names and artwork are submitted to the Department, it takes approximately four to six months before the plate is produced.
 Prior to plate production, metal samples will be produced for the organization to sign off on.
 The plate will also undergo system and road tests.